-FIRST TERM SUMMER, 2022
+FIRST TERM SUMMER, 2023

-May 31 Tuesday Undergraduate Registration/Classes begin June 1 Wednesday Last day to register as full-time student Last day to change class schedule and receive tuition/fees adjustment June 2 Thursday Last day to register as part-time student June 13 Monday Last day to drop a class and receive only a "W" grade - all grades after this date will be either "WP" or "WF" June 16 Thursday Last day to drop a class or withdraw from school June 24 Friday Final Examinations, 8:00 a.m. classes (8:30 a.m.)
+Tuesday Undergraduate Registration/Classes begin Wednesday Last day to register as full-time student Last day to change class schedule and receive tuition/fees adjustment Thursday Last day to register as part-time student Monday Last day to drop a class and receive only a "W" grade-all grades after this date will be either "WP" or "WF" Thursday Last day to drop a class or withdraw from school Friday Final Examinations, 8:00 a.m. classes (8:30 a.m.)
 Final Examinations, 10:40 a.m. classes (11:00 a.m.)
+Wednesday Thursday Monday Thursday

-SECOND TERM SUMMER, 2022
+SECOND TERM SUMMER, 2023

-June 27 Monday Undergraduate Registration/Classes begin June 28 Tuesday Last day to register as full-time student Last day to change class schedule and receive tuition/fees adjustment June 29 Wednesday Last day to register as part-time student July 4 Monday Independence Day Holiday July 11 Monday Last day to drop a class and receive only a "W" grade - all grades after this date will be either "WP" or "WF" July 14 Thursday Last day to drop a class or withdraw from school July 22 Friday Final Examinations, 8:00 a.m. classes (8:30 a.m.)
+June 26 Monday Undergraduate Registration/Classes begin June 27 Tuesday Last day to register as full-time student Last day to change class schedule and receive tuition/fees adjustment June 28 Wednesday Last day to register as part-time student July 3-4 Monday-Tuesday Independence Day Holiday July 11 Tuesday Last day to drop a class and receive only a "W" grade-all grades after this date will be either "WP" or "WF" July 17 Monday Last day to drop a class or withdraw from school July 21 Friday Final Examinations, 8:00 a.m. classes (8:30 a.m.)
 Final Examinations, 10:40 a.m. classes (11:00 a.m.)

-FULL SUMMER TERM, 2022
+FULL SUMMER TERM, 2023

-May 31 Tuesday Undergraduate Registration/Classes begin June 1 Wednesday Last day to register as a full-time student Last day to change class schedule and receive tuition/fees adjustment June 22 Tuesday Last day to drop a class and receive only a "W" grade - all grades after this date will be either "WP" or "WF" July 5 Tuesday Last day to drop or withdraw from school July 22 Friday Final Examinations, TBA
+I OLL SOMMINE Littin, Lots May 30 Tuesday Undergraduate Registration/Classes begin May 31 Wednesday Last day to register as a full-time student Last day to change class schedule and receive tuition/fees adjustment June 20 Tuesday Last day to drop and receive only a "W" grade - all grades after this date will be either "WP" or "WF" July 5 Wednesday Last day to drop or withdraw from school July 21 Friday Final Examinations, TBA